Top 10 Denny Laine Songs

 "Time to Hide"

-From: 'Wings at the Speed of Sound' (1976)Laine's most propulsive contribution to Wings, and a highlight of the 2013 remaster of the Rockshow concert movie, "Time to Hide" is marked by a heavy blues interplay of guitar and a walking bass line from McCartney.
-That combo gives "Time to Hide" a Beatles-meets-Cream feeling.
-But Laine's vocal, as searing as it is insistent, remains the center point.
-It's also, quite possibly, his all-time best.
+From: 'Wings at the Speed of Sound' (1976)Laine's most propulsive contribution to Wings, and a highlight of the Rockshow concert movie, "Time to Hide" was marked by a heavy blues interplay of guitar and a walking bass line from McCartney.
+That combo gave "Time to Hide" a Beatles-meets-Cream feeling.
+But Laine's vocal, as searing as it is insistent, remained the center point.
+It's quite possibly his all-time best.